golemfactory/golem-wiki/Products/Brass-Beta/Issues-&-Troubleshooting.md

 ---

 #### 2. golem-docker user not present, or improperly configured

+?>Please uncheck "User must change password at next login" and you will be able to select "Password never expires".

 Open user management (`lusrmgr.msc` in terminal) and make sure there is a user named `golem-docker`.
 Then right-click the user name, choose "Properties" and make sure they look like this: